apewhisperer/apeBot/README.md

-Music and diceroll bot for enhancing your online RPG experience.
+Discord music and diceroll bot for enhancing your online RPG experience.

 Steps to make it work:
 1. Acquire a bot token from Discord Developer Portal.